 After you check in with one of our reception team, the specialist or referral veterinarian will meet with you and your pet.
 They will generally perform a physical exam, obtain a complete medical history, and evaluate your pet’s condition.
 Additional examinations or diagnostics may be required in order to obtain an accurate diagnosis of your pet’s condition.

-At this point, our team will put together an assessment of your pet’s treatment options, plans and costs.
-This assessment will be discussed with you, and together you and the speciality veterinarian will agree to a treatment plan for your pet.
+At this point, our team will discuss your pet’s treatment options, plans and costs with you, and together you and the veterinarian will agree to a treatment plan for your pet.

 A consent form for Anaesthesia, Procedure and Payment Policy is required to be initialed and signed prior to any agreed treatment being performed.